Local Dev with Render Workflows

 1. With your local task server running, run the following command:

 Don't forget the --local flag!
-Otherwise, the CLI will list tasks from your deployed workflow services.
+Otherwise, the CLI lists tasks from your deployed workflow services.

 The CLI opens an interactive menu of your locally registered tasks: